Boston Family Immigration & Green Card Attorneys Helping You Bring Your Loved Ones to the U.S. with Confidence

 There are three different procedures depending upon the status of the petitioner, their relationship with the beneficiary and individual circumstances of the applicants.
 Navigating through each stage requires the skill and guidance of one of our experienced family immigration lawyers.
 Read more on the family Green Card / Residency process.

-What are the USCIS Filing Fees needed?
+What are the USCIS Filing Fees Needed?

 You will need to pay the filing fees for forms (I-130), (I-485), (fingerprints), and if applicable, the penalty fee for (I-485A).
 Visit the U.S. Immigration and Citizen Services website to verify the fees as these change regularly.